builde7b0b/Tic-Tac-Toe/challenges.md

 - []Smarter AI
 The AI is currently not that smart at tic tac toe, How can we make it harder to beat?

+- []BUG - Delated Message update
+Message update when we click a square is delayed, may have added a setTimeout in the wrong spot when trying to delay the ai responses.
+Check HandleClick

+- []Add case where the current player is not the AI to handleClick